Alerts

 Managing alerts

-From within the table, you can also edit the rule associated to the alert and dismiss the alert.
-Dismissing an alert will stop the alert from running until its the next evaluation has results.
+From a rule's row actions, you can also edit the rule associated with the alert and dismiss the alert.
+Dismissing an alert will stop it from showing until the next evaluation produces results.

 Rule Evaluation History

 You can also view the history of rule evaluations whether they've created an alert or not.
-When you click into a rule from the Rules page, the Evaluation History tab will show you the following information:
+When you click into a rule from the Rules page, the rule's configuration appears in a collapsible panel at the top, with Evaluation history and Relationships tabs below it.
+The Evaluation history tab shows you the following information:

 - The results of the query(ies) associated with the rule configuration, as well as the evaluation duration.